October 2nd, 2020 | Should You Write Your Own Blog?

 So, my gut feeling is telling me that in a few years, there will be a big comeback of the traditional ways of distributing information.
 There will be some internet-free meetups where you cannot exchange contact information using anything else than a traditional business card.

 Reading and writing books and blogs will be seen as prestigious—a domain of well-educated people and highly-qualified professionals—as opposed to those who are grown up on fast-food social media.
-So, even if this blog has little impact now, it’s not necessarily going to be the case in five or ten years from now.
+So, even if this blog has a little impact now, it’s not necessarily going to be the case five or ten years from now.

-Summary: So, Should You Write Your Own Blog?
+Summary: So, Should You Write Your Blog?

 You Enjoy Writing and You Don’t Care.

 As mentioned before, some people just enjoy writing, and it brings them energy rather than making them tired.
 I sometimes get some idea for a blog post when I jump on the train to visit friends in Amsterdam, and when I take off 80 minutes later, the draft of the post is already there.
-If you have the same affinity to writing, and you don’t have any expectations to ever become popular or wealthy because of your blog, it might be worth considering to start a blog.
+If you have the same affinity for writing, and you don’t have any expectations to ever become popular or wealthy because of your blog, it might be worth considering starting a blog.

 You Aim to Build a Personal Brand As a Professional.

 If there is a particular topic you are knowledgeable about and you would like to write about to demonstrate your knowledge, a blog might be the way to build your professional portfolio.
-However, mind that it’s a long term game, ad within the first year, your blog likely won’t contain enough content to be a good representation of your expertise.
+However, mind that it’s a long-term game, ad within the first year, your blog likely won’t contain enough content to be a good representation of your expertise.